Low-Carb No-Egg Breakfast Bake with Sausage and Peppers

 - grated Mozzarella cheese

-Want another idea for a low-carb breakfast without eggs?
+Want another idea for a low-carb no-egg breakfast bake?

-If you like this breakfast idea you might also like Cheesy Low-Carb No-Egg Sausage Mushroom Breakfast!
+If you like this idea for a no-egg breakfast you might also like my recipe for Cheesy Sausage Mushroom Breakfast without Eggs!

-How to Make Low-Carb No-Egg Breakfast Bake with Sausage and Peppers:
+How to Make Sausage and Peppers No-Egg Breakfast:

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)